Consequences of the random matrix solution to the Peterson-Thom conjecture: Introduction

 \textbf{Organization of the paper.} In Section \ref{sec: singular subspace} we recall the anti-coarse space and expand the results in \cite[Proposition 3.2]{Hayes8} showing that it contains several other weakenings of the normalizer.
 In Section \ref{sec: 1 bounded entropy}, we list the permanence properties of $1$-bounded entropy we will use in this paper.
 For the proofs of all of our applications of \cite{HayesPT} and \cite{PTProperty, bordenave2023norm} we will only use these permanence properties and not the precise definition of $1$-bounded entropy, so these properties give an axiomatic approach to most of the proofs in this paper.
 In Section \ref{sec:Pinsker algebra}, we recall the notion of Pinsker algebras for $1$-bounded entropy introduced in \cite{FreePinsker} and recast the results of \cite{PTProperty, bordenave2023norm} in these terms.
 In Section \ref{sec: Pinsker algebra interpolate}, we will explain how these results apply not just to maximal amenable subalgebras of free group factors, but also to those of interpolated free group factors.
+Section \ref{sec:orthocomp} contains the proof of the coarseness conjecture, as well as applications to maximal abelian subalgebras of free group factors.
 In Section \ref{sec: omega-mega solidity} we give several generalizations of Ozawa-Popa's celebrated strong solidity theorem.
 In Section \ref{sec:intertwine} we give a dichotomy for intertwining between maximal amenable subalgebras of interpolated free group factors (and more generally for Pinsker algebras in any tracial von Neumann algebra).
-Section \ref{sec:orthocomp} contains the proof of the coarseness conjecture, as well as applications to maximal abelian subalgebras of free group factors.
 In the appendix, we give the definition of $1$-bounded entropy and prove that it is independent of the choice of generators (a fact first proved implicitly in \cite[Theorem 3.2]{JungSB} and later explicitly in \cite[Theorem A.9]{Hayes8}).
 Here we give a significant conceptual and technical simplification of the proof using the noncommutative functional calculus due to the second-named author.

-\textbf{Acknowledgements.} We thank Enes Kurt, Sorin Popa, Thomas Sinclair, and Stefaan Vaes for providing many helpful comments that helped improve the exposition.
+\textbf{Acknowledgements.} We thank Enes Kurt, Sorin Popa, Thomas Sinclair, and Stefaan Vaes for providing many helpful comments that improved the exposition.